bombs-kim/pythonp/README.md

 can do something `lines[3], lines[10:]`.

 #### `l`
-`l` is a line.
-It doesn't end with a new line character like each line of `lines`.
+`l` is a line from the standard input.
+It doesn't end with a new line character just like each line of `lines`.
-Without `-e` option, `pythonp` read a line from `sys.stdlin` and assign the line to `l` each time you access it.
+Without `-e` option, `pythonp` read a line from `sys.stdlin` and assign the content to `l` each time you access `l`.
 It's usually used to retrieve only the first few lines.
-With `-e` option, it represent each line of the standard input.
+With `-e` option, it represents each line of the standard input.
 See the feature explanation below to learn `-e` option.

 #### `_lines`